langchain-ai/langsmith-cookbook/README.md

 # LangSmith Cookbook

-This repository stores code tutorials showing different ways to get more out of [LangSmith](https://smith.langchain.com/).
-LangSmith is a platform that helps you debug, test, evaluate, and monitor your LLM applications.
+This repository is your practical guide to maximizing [LangSmith](https://smith.langchain.com/).
+As a tool, LangSmith empowers you to debug, evaluate, test, and improve your LLM applications continuously.
+These recipes dive deeper than the [standard documentation](https://docs.smith.langchain.com/), presenting real-world scenarios for you to adapt and implement.

-These cookbook recipes are meant to complement the [LangSmith Documentation](https://docs.smith.langchain.com/) by showing common use cases and tactics within "end-to-end" examples, which you can take and adapt to your needs.
+**Your Input Matters**

-If you have any specific requests or common patterns you'd like to see highlighted, create a GitHub issue or let one of the core LangChain devs know.
-We also welcome contributions!
+We're always evolving.
+If there's a specific use case or pattern you want to see or if you'd like to contribute, raise a GitHub issue or reach out to the LangChain development team.
+Your feedback helps everyone!

 ## Tracing your code